 3.26 Message 28: Single-slot Aid to Navigation Report

+Single slot AIS Aid to Navigation (AtoN) report, primarily intended for the use by authorities to provide AtoN reports, but may also be used by ships to report a hazard or navigational AtoN discrepancy.
+It may be accompanied by Message 24A - Static Data Report, Part A to provide the charted name of the AtoN.

+This message is not intended to be processed or portrayed by the AIS MKD on mobile AIS devices.
+The parameters or grouping of parameters in this message should be portrayed on pertinent navigational systems (i.e., INS) as are defined in IEC 62288.

-Single slot AIS Aid to Navigation Report, is a 1-slot RATDMA/CSTDMA message, that may be used alternatively or alternating with a two-slot Message 21A AtoN Report; and, accompanied with Message 24A – Static Data Report, Part A (to provide an ATON Name).
-It is primarily intended to provide the status of physical AtoN or to denote a virtual AtoN marking a special area, hazard other obstruction.
-Can also be used to identify autonomous marine radio devices (i.e. Mobile AtoN and MOB Class M), and provide approximate direction and speed those that are mobile.
-Users should have the ability to filter individual AtoN or by type(s).
+This message may be used to identify autonomous marine radio devices (i.e. Mobile AtoN and MOB Class M) and to provide approximate direction and speed for those that are mobile.

-TABLE (bis)
+TABLE (bis1)